Manual Integration

 Where do I add the code?

-It will depend on your theme, but in the majority of themes, the wp_nav_menu function call can be found in the header.php template, so that’s where you’ll want to start looking.
+It will depend on your theme, but in simple themes, the wp_nav_menu function call can be found in the header.php template, so that’s where you’ll want to start looking.

 The Residual Styling Detection / Manual Integration Tool will help you determine the code to be replaced and locate the exact location in your theme files if you are having trouble finding it.